khawla-abdulsattar/khawla-abdulsattar.github.io/content/posts/My-first-Valid-bug-Unveiling-Cross-Site-Scripting-in-Swagger-ui.md

 peace be upan you ! : 💐

-Welcome to my first write-up 📝, where I share the exciting tale of my discovery and reporting of a simple yet impactful XSS bug in Swagger-ui.
+Welcome to my first write-up 📝, where I share the exciting tale of my discovery and reporting of Swagger-UI vuln app and how i was able to exploit it!

 so, lets go on and start with a short intro about the vulnerablity!

 ## Swagger-UI’s XSS :

 Swagger-UI, a popular tool for designing, building, and documenting APIs, provides a user-friendly interface for developers to explore and interact with API endpoints.
-However, like any web application, Swagger-UI is not immune to security vulnerabilities. and The root cause is that Swagger-UI allows users to provide a URL for an API specification, such as a YAML or JSON file in outdated version of DomPurify, an XML sanitizer library for HTML, MathML, and SVG. .
-To view and render them, you add a query parameter.
-It would be possible to trigger an XSS attack by loading a malicious!!
+However, like any web application, Swagger-UI is not immune to security vulnerabilities. and The root cause is that Swagger-UI allows users to provide a URL for an API specification, such as a YAML or JSON file in outdated version of DomPurify, an XML sanitizer library for HTML, MathML, and SVG.To view and render them, you add a query parameter.
+It would be possible to trigger an XSS and html injection by loading a malicious!!

 - for more about this vuln, please check the References !

 ### The Story Unfolds: The Journey Begins ✨ !!

 so During my 🔎 of the Swagger-ui application, that I found via shodan by using specific Dorks!
 Here are a few dorks that you can use to search in Shodan for Swagger-UI:

+- Remediation : Swagger UI versions affected with the XSS: >=3.14.1 < 3.38.0

 ```
 "Swagger-UI"